 There are also discounts that will be made if more than one task is performed during the same service call.

 The main point of the job-rate (or “flat-rate”) system, compared to a “time and materials” system, is that the exact cost of the repair can be quoted up front to the customer, so that they can make a fully-informed decision about going forward with the repair.
-If the customer opts not to do the repair, then they will simply have to pay the service call/diagnostic fee of $95.
+If the customer opts not to do the repair, then they will simply have to pay the service call/diagnostic fee.